 Do you want to experience electric propulsion?
 We are presently taking reservations for sea-trials.
 Restrictions do apply – to learn more or to arrange an appointment, or interview, please contact Kevin M. Kearns at +1 (949) 394-2216, (877) 411-3526, or via e-mail at firstname.lastname@example.org.

 Today, Elco has blended the most advanced technology in motors and controllers and developed a new more efficient series of marine propulsion systems based upon the use of super reliable AC induction motors.
 The systems are all plug and play making installation straightforward for retrofitting existing boats as well as in new boat construction, and they are suitable for powering sailboats, launches, canal boats, trawlers, catamarans and more from 15′ through 85′.

 Elco Electric propulsion systems offer sailors and boaters more than just environmentally conscious cruising.
-The AC motor lowers engine operating and maintenance costs, eliminates the carbon monoxide and fumes present with traditional motors, runs cooler, quieter and weighs far less than gas or diesel engines.
+The AC motor lowers motor operating and maintenance costs, eliminates the carbon monoxide and fumes present with traditional motors, runs cooler, quieter and weighs far less than gas or diesel motors.
 In addition, AC electric motors offer an advantage over DC models due to the lack of brushes and moving parts, which require regular maintenance and can wear out.
 Elco AC Electric motors have only one moving part and are completely sealed, making them highly water resistant to guard against moisture damage or corrosion.

-For repowering applications, all of Elco’s AC Electric motors fit easily onto existing diesel engine motor mounts.
+For repowering applications, all of Elco’s AC Electric motors fit easily onto existing diesel motor mounts.
 The Elco system includes an easy-to-use full-color display panel option that reports shaft RPMs, duration in real time hours and minutes remaining, current amp/hour consumption, battery charging status and motor diagnostics directly to the helmsmen.